nezu-cc/BakaWare4/README.md

 NOTE: the above only applies to release builds, anything is fair game
 in debug builds since they are only designed to be loaded in `-insecure`
+NOTE2: Debug builds must be able to be unloaded/unhooked for rapid iteration.

 ## Building